Danny-Kyle/java-bank-mgt-system/README.md

 # java-bank-mgt-system
 This is a Bank management System made purely with Java It has all the necessary CRUD implementations
-Though the iteratio fr the showBTN component has some issues but it works
+Though the iteration aspect for the showBTN component has some issues but it works